MiddleRaster/notepad--/README.md

 It's a work-in-progress:

+2026-03-26 - Edit->Copy/Cut defer to edit field's implementation, and tests
 2026-03-24 - Simple 1-level of undo, and tests
 2026-03-23 - File>Print and tests, including 7 TBCI tests
 2026-03-21 - File>Save with tests (4 cases: titled or not, clean or not)